 Was a perfect end to a day on the road, a warm soak in the natural geothermal pools of Lava Hot Springs, Idaho.
 Mineral water flowing out from under the nearby mountain and into contained pools for many to relax in.
 After seeing the geyser of Soda Springs this place was just a few miles down the road.
 Still in the oasis of natural underground volcanic activity that gives delights to visitors above ground.

 After almost a week on the Oregon Trail, and after many hundreds of miles, it was perfect time to partake in some relaxation.
 What a spot!
 The water temperature is completely natural and there are 3 pools that you can choose from with the lowest temperature one 39°C (102°F) and the big hot pool of 43°C (110°F).
 Indeed, I stepped in, sat, put my head back….. and relaxed 🙂

 With the water being packed with natural minerals the only man made aspect is containing it yet allowing the water to refresh naturally, plus the concrete surrounds of the pools to catch the water for bathing with the gravel flooring.
-Here is the list of the mineral analysis if you would like to see.
 There is no huge smell of sulphur either which was refreshingly surprising.